jimkleban/food-randomizer/README.md

 Once a restaurant is selected, GPT-3 is used to make a random menu suggestion for you.

 1. To enable GPT-3, create an account & get your key here: https://beta.openai.com/account/api-keys
+2. copy and paste key in /credentials/openai_api.key <- make sure this key is in .gitignore, do not check into your repo!
 2. install openai client for python `pip install openai`

 # Screenshot